MohitPammu/Projects/README.md

-This is a repository of my data projects
+This is a repository of my data projects separated into folders by software used